b00f/b00f.github.io/docs/_posts/2023-09-17-security_of_proof_of_stake.md

 ### Proof-of-Work

-The consensus mechanism in Proof-of-Work blockchains prioritizes liveness over safety.
+The consensus mechanism in Proof-of-Work blockchains prioritizes liveness over safety[^1].
 This means the blockchain doesn't necessarily provide safety, and there might be more than one valid block at each height.

 In the case of Bitcoin, forks can happen but very rarely.